pamolloy/docs-spectre-importer/docs/usage/configure.md

 ### Date range.

-Select the date range to import from Spectre / Salt Edge.
+Select the date range to import from Spectre.
 Duplicate transactions (transactions that have been imported earlier) will not be imported.

 ### Rules